robertzk/context/README.md

 Under the hood, context uses [lockbox](https://github.com/robertzk/lockbox) for ensuring that package dependencies are handled in an isolated way from the global `.libPaths()`.

+Aliased names surrounded with percentage symbols, such as `c("s3read" = "%s3>%")` above, are converted to an infix operator if the function is arity 2 or above..

 In the example above, an imports "layer" is constructed from the `from` and `import` statements.
 This is an environment whose parent environment is the base environment.